nikkirethyo/stat159-fall2016-hw03/README.md

 6. Conclusions

 ##Recreating this Report
-To recreate this report, please clone this current directory.
+To produce this report, please clone this current directory.
 From there change into the directory and for starter download the data by using the command `make data`.
-Afterwards you can use the command `make all`.
+Afterwards you can use the command `make all` to update files as needed and `make report` to generate the report itself.

 ##License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.